Emil Zátopek: Personal life

-His wife Dana Zátopková (born the same day and year as her husband) won a gold medal in the javelin throw at the 1952 Olympics, only a few moments after Emil's victory in the 5,000 m; she finished second at the 1960 Olympics.
-An example of the playful relationship between husband and wife came when Emil attempted to take some credit for his wife's Olympic victory at her press conference, claiming that it was his victory in the 5,000 m that had "inspired" her.
-Dana's indignant response was, "Really?
-Okay, go inspire some other girl and see if she throws a javelin fifty metres!"
+His wife Dana Zátopková (born the same day and year as her husband) won a gold medal in the javelin throw at the 1952 Olympics, only a few moments after Zátopek's victory in the 5,000 m.
+She also finished second at the 1960 Olympics.
+An example of the playful relationship between husband and wife came when he attempted to take some credit for his wife's Olympic victory: during her press conference, he claimed that his victory in the 5,000 m had "inspired" her.
+His wife's indignant response was: "Really?
+Okay, go inspire some other girl and see if she throws a javelin fifty metres!”

 Zátopek was known for his friendly and gregarious personality and for his ability to speak six languages.
 He was regularly visited at his home in Prague by international athletes he had befriended at competitions.
 His British rival Gordon Pirie described his as "the merriest and gayest home I've been in".

-Emil and Dana were the witnesses at the wedding ceremony of Olympic gold medalists Olga Fikotová and Harold Connolly in Prague in 1957.
-Emil had spoken to the Czechoslovak president Antonín Zápotocký to request help in getting national heroine Olga a permit to marry the American Connolly, at the height of the Cold War.
-While it's not clear how much this helped, they unexpectedly received a permit a few days later.
+Emil and Dana were the witnesses at the wedding ceremony of Olympic gold medalists Olga Fikotová and Harold Connolly in Prague in 1957, at the height of the Cold War.
+Zátopek had spoken to the Czechoslovak president Antonín Zápotocký to request help in getting national heroine Olga a permit to marry the American Connolly.
+The permit was received a few days later.

 In 1966, Zátopek hosted the Australian Ron Clarke when he visited Prague for a race.
-Zátopek knew the bad luck that Clarke had faced; he held many middle-distance track and field world records and had attempted to join his idol in the record books, but had fallen short in winning an Olympic gold medal (he was beaten by Billy Mills in one of the biggest upsets in Olympic history).
+Zátopek knew that while Clarke held many middle-distance track and field world records, he had failed to win an Olympic gold medal (including being beaten by Billy Mills in a major upset).
 At the end of the visit, Zátopek gave one of his gold medals from the 1952 Olympics to Clarke.